-~ 2 - 3 times per month (Thursdays - 4:00 p.m.)
+~ 2 times per month (Tuesdays - 11:45 am-1 pm BRB 632)

 Students and faculty review and discuss recent journal articles relevant to genetic counseling.
 Students will have an opportunity to learn to critically review and critique the literature.
 Each student will be assigned a specific date on which to present an article or articles of their choosing for the group to discuss.